 Exhibit 5 - Minor Modification Setback Encroachment

-Pursuant to CMMC Section 13-29(g)(6), to approve a minor modification, the Planning Commission must make the following applicable findings:
+Pursuant to CMMC Section 13-29(g)(6), to approve a minor modification, the Planning Commission must make required findings.
+The analysis regarding the required findings is provided below in the "Findings: section of this report.